plugineer/plugineer.github.io/milestone2.md

 The solution proposed is to develop key plugins for CMS like like Joomla, Magento, OpenCart, PrestaShop, Shopify, WooCommerce.

 ### Plan for customer discovery
+We decided we would collect information using:
+- online forms
+- face to face discussions
+- our landing page for email collection for prospective users

 ### The process